PlummersSoftwareLLC/Primes/BENCHMARK.md

 3. ```git clone https://github.com/PlummersSoftwareLLC/Primes.git```
 4. ```cd Primes```
 5. ```make```
 6. The build and run of all benchmarks will now start.
-Note that this will take a while, so please wait untill this task is complete.
+Note that this will take a while, so please wait until this task is complete.
 7. Once complete a report is written to the terminal, see [example output](#example-output).

 ### macOS installation and prerequisites

 The following software must be installed:

-- make
-- git
+- xcode-select (make and git)
 - Docker Desktop

 The details for each required software are described below.

-#### **make and git install for macOS**
+#### **xcode-select (make and git) for macOS**

 Take the following steps to install make and git on macOS: